 Last week, I blogged about Dynamic Programming in SAS with CALL EXECUTE.
 The week before, I blogged about how to Read SAS Metadata with Dictionary Tables and SASHELP Views.
-Today, I combine the two techniques.
-In this post, I will demonstrate three examples of how to dynamically change the attributes of a data set in SAS.
+Today I combine the two techniques.
+In this post, I will demonstrate three examples of how to dynamically change the attributes of one or more data sets in SAS.

 Apply format to all date variables